British Columbia Historical Federation: Publications

-The British Columbia Historical Federation publishes a bi-monthly newsletter and articles on its website.
+The British Columbia Historical Federation publishes a monthly newsletter and articles on its website.
 Its quarterly magazine, British Columbia History, is dedicated solely to the history of the province of British Columbia.

 In 1923 the British Columbia Historical Association published its First Annual Report and Proceedings, edited by Walter Noble Sage.
 In 1937, it evolved into the British Columbia Historical Quarterly edited by W.K.
 Lamb.
 After a 10 year hiatus, the British Columbia Historical News appeared in the spring of 1968.
 Early issues included news from member societies and of local historical interest as well as a feature article.
 As the journal matured it published fewer news items and more feature articles, so to reflect this change the title was revised to British Columbia History in 2005.
 All of these publications from 1923 to 2015 have now been digitized and made available to researchers online through a partnership with UBC Library.
 British Columbia History is a member of the Magazine Association of British Columbia.

-K. Jane Watt is the current Managing Editor of British Columbia History magazine, guest editors are now brought on for each issue.
+K. Jane Watt is the current Managing Editor of British Columbia History magazine.
+Guest editors are now brought on for each issue.